lprescott/todo-list-challenge/README.md

 ## Built with
 - Angular - The web framework used
 - Angular CLI - The command line interface
-- Angular Material - Installed via NPM, used for styling
 - NPM - The package manager used
 - VSCode and IntelliJ - The text-editor and IDE used for developement